conduktor/conduktor-gateway-demos/topic_concentration/Readme.md

-# Conduktor Proxy Topic Concentration Demo
+# Conduktor Gateway Topic Concentration Demo

 ## What is Topic Concentration?

-Conduktor Proxy's topic concentration feature allows you to store multiple topics's data on a single underlying Kafka topic.
+Conduktor Gateway's topic concentration feature allows you to store multiple topics's data on a single underlying Kafka topic.
 To clients, it appears that there are multiple topics and these can be read from as normal but in the underlying Kafka cluster there is a lot less resource requirement.